A consistent graphic identity and writing style are essential for strengthening communication with the audiences of Harvey Mudd College.

 Abbreviate as Jr. and Sr. and do not precede by a comma: Manny Smith Sr.

-Latino/Latina refers to people of Latin American origin.
+Refers to people of Latin American origin.
 It is an emerging inclusive term for people from North America, Central America, South America and the Spanish-speaking Caribbean.
 See also, Chicano/Chicana and Hispanic.

 Set off with quotes.
 Do so with speech titles and article titles, also.